-Totemism is a kinship relationship between a human or group of humans and a particular species of animal or plant.
+Totemism is a relationship of spiritual kinship between a human or group of humans and a particular species of animal or plant.
 The totem animal or plant is generally held to be an ancestor, guardian, and/or benefactor of the human or humans in question.
-One way or another, the totem animal or plant is effectively a part of the human self.
+The totem animal or plant is sometimes held to overlap with the human self in some way.

 In the pre-Christian worldview and practices of the Norse and other Germanic peoples, we find totemism manifested in two especially prominent and powerful areas: the animal helping spirits, most notably the fylgjur, and the patron animals of shamanic military societies.

 Remember the cats, ravens, and other familiar spirits who are often the companions of witches in European folktales?
 These are fylgjur (pronounced “FILG-yur”) in the plural and fylgja (pronounced “FILG-ya”; Old Norse for “follower”) in the singular.
 The fylgja is generally an animal spirit, although, every now and then, a human helping spirit is also called a fylgja in Old Norse literature.
 The well-being of the fylgja is intimately tied to that of its owner – for example, if the fylgja dies, its owner dies, too.
 Its character and form are closely connected to the character of its owner; a person of noble birth might have a bear fylgja, a savage and violent person, a wolf, or a gluttonous person, a pig.
 This helping spirit can be seen as the totem of a single person rather than of a group.

 Many of the gods and goddesses have personal totem animals which may or may not be fylgjur.
 For example, Odin is particularly associated with wolves, ravens, and horses, Thor with goats, and Freya and Freyr with wild boars.
 It should come as no surprise, then, that their human devotees have personal totems of their own.